1. Pension flexibility statistics

 a.
 Relief at Source - annual returns of individual information for 2015 to 2016

-In January 2016 we issued notices requiring pension schemes operating Relief at Source to submit their annual return of individual information for tax year 2015 to 2016 (also known as the RPSCOM100(Z)) to HMRC by 5 October 2016.
+In January 2016 HMRC issued notices requiring pension schemes operating Relief at Source to submit their annual return of individual information for tax year 2015 to 2016 (also known as the RPSCOM100(Z)) to HMRC by 5 October 2016.

 The deadline for submitting the 2015 to 2016 returns has passed but there are still a number outstanding.

-In Pension schemes newsletter 82 and Pensions schemes newsletter 83 we reminded scheme administrators that failure to submit this information by the deadline will hold up any subsequent interim repayments pending receipt of the outstanding information.
+In Pension schemes newsletter 82 and Pension schemes newsletter 83 we reminded scheme administrators that failure to submit this information by the deadline will hold up any subsequent interim repayments pending receipt of the outstanding information.
 Where a submission is made but fails processing, we still deem this to be outstanding and will stop any subsequent interim repayment claims pending successful re-submission.

 If failure occurs on the third submission we’ll stop all future interim repayments until a further re-submission is received and is deemed successful.

-If you’re a pension scheme administrator operating a relief at source pension scheme but have yet to receive a notice requiring you to submit this information for 2015 to 2016, email email@example.com and put ‘Relief at Source’ in the subject line of your email.
+If you’re a pension scheme administrator operating a Relief at Source pension scheme but have yet to receive a notice requiring you to submit this information for 2015 to 2016, email firstname.lastname@example.org and put ‘Relief at Source’ in the subject line of your email.